-Outside the UK, Tomáš continues his strong relationship with the Bayerische Staatsoper with a new production of The Bartered Bride in the 2018/19 season.
-He made his debut there in 2009 with performances of Jenufa directed by Barbara Frey, Tomas has enjoyed a close relationship with the House and conducted new productions of Rusalka directed by Martin Kušej in 2010, Hänsel und Gretel in 2012 and of Věc Makropulos directed by Árpád Schilling using Tomáš’s critical edition of the Bärenreiter score, in 2014.
+In the 2018/19 season, Tomáš returns to the Bayerische Staatsoper with a new production of Bartered Bride directed by David Bösch.
+Since making his debut there in 2009 with performances of Jenufa directed by Barbara Frey, Tomas has enjoyed a close relationship with the House and conducted new productions of Rusalka directed by Martin Kušej in 2010, of Hänsel und Gretel directed by Richard Jones in 2012 and of Věc Makropulos directed by Árpád Schilling using Tomáš’s critical edition of the Bärenreiter score, in 2014.
 He returns each year for revival performances of these titles.
 Elsewhere this season, Tomáš makes his debut with the Hallé Orchestra and returns to the Opera National de Paris for Tchaikovsky’s Iolanta.

-As a symphonic conductor, in 2016/17 Tomáš made his debut with MDR Sinfonieorchester Leipzig.
-The 2015/2016 season included debuts with the London Symphony Orchestra and SWR Sinfonieorchester Baden-Baden and a return to the Prague Symphony, amongst others.
-Past highlights include Czech Philharmonic, Stuttgart Opera Orchestra, Bremen Philharmonic, the National Philharmonic Orchestra of Russia, the Ensemble Intercontemporain (performing at the Prague Spring Festival) Teatro Real Symphony Orchestra, Camerata Salzburg on tour in the UK, Prague Radio Symphony, Stuttgart Opera Orchestra, Madrid Symphony Orchestra, BBC Symphony Orchestra and Mostly Mozart Festival New York with the Festival Orchestra.
+In past seasons, as a symphonic conductor Tomáš has conducted MDR Leipzig, London Symphony Orchestra, SWR Sinfonieorchester Baden-Baden, Prague Symphony, the Czech Philharmonic, Stuttgart Opera Orchestra, Bremen Philharmonic, the National Philharmonic Orchestra of Russia, the Ensemble Intercontemporain (performing at the Prague Spring Festival) Teatro Real Symphony Orchestra, Camerata Salzburg on tour in the UK, Prague Radio Symphony, Stuttgart Opera Orchestra, Madrid Symphony Orchestra, BBC Symphony Orchestra and Mostly Mozart Festival New York with the Festival Orchestra.

-In past seasons, Tomáš has conducted new productions and revival performances at the Dresden Staatskappelle, the Danish National Opera and Teatro Real Madrid.
+Operatically, Tomáš has conducted new productions and revival performances at the Dresden Staatskappelle, the Danish National Opera and Teatro Real Madrid.
 Having assisted Jiri Belohlavek in 2003 at the Finnish National Opera with a new production of Katya Kabanová he was invited to conduct the revival in 2005 and to make his debut at the Paris Opera in 2007 with Leoš Janáček’s Věc Makropulos directed by Krzystztof Warlikovwski.
 Tomáš returned to Paris Opera in 2009 for the revival of this hugely successful production.
 Since making his debut in 2001 with the National Theatre Prague and a production of Bedřich Smetana’s Devil’s Wall he has worked regularly in the house and most recently conducted performances of Věc Makropulos directed by Christopher Alden.
-From 2007/08 to 2009 Tomáš was Music Director of the National Theatre Brno, Janacek Opera House.
+From 2007/08 to 2009 Tomas was Music Director of the National Theatre Brno, Janacek Opera House.

 Tomáš has made several recordings with both the Prague Philharmonia and the State Philharmonic Orchestra Brno, and also records for Czech Radio.
 More recently, he has recorded the Viktor Ullmann symphonies with the Prague Symphony Orchestra FOK, and has collaborated with outstanding Czech soloists for Lotos Records.